Huis ter Nieuwburg

 The palace with gardens was the country house of the Princes of Orange for years, and it was used for the peace negotiations resulting in the Treaty of Ryswick in 1697.
-After the death of Prince William III in 1702, the palace was inherited by the Kings of Prussia, until it was given back to the Princes of Orange by King Frederick II.
+After the death of Stadtholder-king William III in 1702, the palace was inherited by the kings in Prussia, until it was given back to the Princes of Orange by Frederick the Great.

 The gardens of the palace were formal French Renaissance gardens constructed in 1636.
 In front of the palace were trees and parterres enclosed by walls.
 Behind the palace was a larger garden with four rectangular ponds.

 The building was demolished in 1790 after years of neglect.
 At present, the area is woodland known as the Rijswijkse Bos.
 The only reminders of the palace are two of the ponds and an obelisk, the Needle of Rijswijk, commemorating the peace treaty.

 Building

-In 1630, stadtholder Frederick Henry, Prince of Orange bought the old Huis ter Nieuwburg from Philibert Vernatti for ƒ30,000 (€13,613).
+In 1630, Stadtholder Frederick Henry, Prince of Orange bought the old Huis ter Nieuwburg from Philibert Vernatti for ƒ30,000 (€13,613).
 The house was located in the Plaspolder, a polder in the village Rijswijk, in between the cities The Hague and Delft.
 At that time, The Hague was the political center of the Dutch Republic where the States-General assembled, and Delft was the city where Prince Frederick Henry was born and where his father William the Silent had his residence and was assassinated and buried in 1584.

 Between 1630 and 1632, the Prince of Orange bought more land and two houses in the area surrounding the house in order to build a new country house on the location of Vernatti's old house.
 The project of the new Huis ter Nieuwburg was tendered in 1630.
 The first pavilions of the palace were finished in 1632 and its roof was completed in 1636.
 During his life, Prince Frederick Henry had built large houses in the latest styles in architecture and by the best available architects.
 It is probable that the French architect Simon de la Vallée had helped to carry out designs of this palace and its interiors.

 The symmetrical building was designed in the architectural style of French Classicism.
 The plan of the large building also reflects the new ideas from the villa buildings of Andrea Palladio who influenced architects like van Jacob van Campen, Pieter Post and Pilip Vingboons.
 The corps de logis with the main chambers of the palace was positioned on the axis of symmetry.
 At the back of the corps de logis was a lodge looking out on the Nieuwe Kerk in Delft through a corridor along the axis in the garden.
 In this church is the mausoleum of his father William the Silent and the crypt where Prince Frederick Henry's parents, brother, and two daughters were buried at the time the palace was built.
 Both on the east and the west side of the corps de logis is a wing, perpendicular to the axis, with a pavilion at the end.